braze-inc/braze-docs/_docs/_user_guide/sage_ai/generative_ai/ai_copywriting.md

    * In the drag-and-drop editor for in-app messages, select a text block and select <i class="fa-solid fa-wand-magic-sparkles" title="AI Copywriter"></i> in the block's toolbar.
 2. Enter a product name or description in the input field.
 3. Select the output language.
 This can be different from your input language.
+4. Choose a message tone from the available options.
+This will determine the style of the copy generated.
-4. Select an approximate output length.
+5. Select an approximate output length.
-5. Click **Generate Copy**.
+6. Click **Generate Copy**.

 The response will be fetched from OpenAI and provided to you.
 Feel free to experiment and try variations to your heart's content.